 Everything sounds pretty from the mouth of liar.
-As it should since they spend more time practicing their lyes then practicing their honesty.
-If you ever catch a practiced liar in a lie you can see the click in their eyes when they switch from charming you into their lies, to hurling accusations at you.
+As it should since they spend more time practicing their lies then practicing their honesty.
+If you ever catch a practiced liar in the act, you can see the click in their eyes when they switch from charming you into their lies, to hurling accusations at you.

 They will accuse of being a hateful liar bent on destroying them because of some fallacy on your part.
 You being the non practiced liar will start to trip up, maybe even believe it since they say it so convincingly.
 You’ll back down, sorry off or maybe apologize.
-What the liar will do is never admit for once that they lied.
-They are so convinced in their ability to lie they take it for granted that that people will always believe them.
+What they will do is never admit once that they lied.
+They are so convinced of their ability to lie that they take it for granted people will always believe them.